Introducing a faster, data-fueled marketing mindset

 The lower the sum of the MAPE, the better the predictive power of your model.

-There is no rule of thumb for a good MAPE number, but generally, the more data your model has and the more correlated the data is, the lower the MAPE and the better your model’s prediction power will be.
+There is no rule of thumb for a good MAPE number, but generally, the more data your model has and the more correlated the data is, the better your model’s prediction power will be.

-If your MAPE is large and the error rates are unacceptable, it may be necessary to use a more complex model.
-While more difficult to manage, more complex models (especially involving R and python) can increase the prediction power of your analysis.
+If your MAPE is high and the error rates are unacceptable, it may be necessary to use a more complex model.
+While more difficult to manage, models involving R and python) can increase the prediction power of your analysis.

 And there you have it: a framework for predicting marketing campaign profitability.